dchristian3188/dchristian3188.github.io/_posts/2017-05-05-SysAdmin Basics - Getting Installed Software.md

 ---
 I spent a few years consulting in the field and one question would always come up.
 How do I tell whats installed on my servers?
-There's tons of advice on how to do this, some good and some bad.
-Lets go thru it.
+There's tons of advice on how to do this, some good and some bad, lets go thru it.
 **The Good Stuff**: A function to get installed programs from the registry.
 [Get-InstalledProgram](https://github.com/dchristian3188/Main/blob/master/Functions/Get-InstalledProgram.ps1)
 # The Bad - Win32_Product
 ```powershell